markterweele/windows-itpro-docs/windows/configuration/shell-launcher/index.md

 # Shell Launcher Overview

 Shell Launcher is a Windows feature that you can use to replace the default Windows Explorer shell (`Explorer.exe`) with a Windows desktop application or a Universal Windows Platform (UWP) app.

-Practical examples include:

-- Public browsing
-- Interactive digital signage
-- ATMs
+This feature is useful for creating a custom user experience on devices that are used for a specific purpose, including kiosks, ATMs, and digital signage.

-Shell Launcher controls which application the user sees as the shell after sign-in.
-It doesn't prevent the user from accessing other desktop applications and system components.
+Shell Launcher controls which application a user gets as the shell after sign-in.
+It doesn't prevent a user from accessing other desktop applications and system components.
 From a custom shell, you can launch secondary views displayed on multiple monitors, or launch other apps in full screen on user's demand.
+You can also configure Shell Launcher to launch different shell applications for different users or user groups.

 With Shell Launcher, you can use features and methods to control access to other applications or system components.
 These methods include, but aren't limited to: